kikuchiyo/device_connection_en/gettingstarted_direct_connection.md

-# Getting started with direct device connection
+# Getting started with direct device connection (through MQTT)
-For devices that support MQTT protocols, you can connect the devices into EnOS directly with the following major steps.
+For devices that support MQTT protocols, you can connect the devices into the EnOS™ Cloud directly.

+## Before you start

+EnOS™ provides various built-in device models and you can create your assets through instantiating the device models.
+However, if your device does not have a matching model, you'll need to create a device model.
+For more information, see [Device model overview](device_modelling/model_overview).

 ## Step 1: Create sites and devices

+In EnOS™, the devices and the organization entity where the devices belongs to are managed as *assets*.
+You'll first need to create your devices and sites in EnOS™.

-Use the **Sites and Devices** function to create sites and associate devices into your sites.
+Use the **Asset Management > Sites and Devices** function to create sites and associate devices into your sites.
+For more information, see [Creating sites and devices](creating_sites_devices.md).

 ## Step 2: Organize sites

+In practice, devices are typically organized hierarchically.
+The hierarchical structure is an *asset tree*.
+For more information about the asset management mechanism of EnOS™, see [Asset management overview](asset_management/asset_overview).

-Use the **Asset Management** function to arrange your sites hierachically according to their organization in the real world.
+Use the **Asset Management > Asset Tree** function to arrange your sites hierachically according to their organization in the real world.
+For more information, see [Creating asset tree](creating_asset tree.md).

-## Step 3: Create templates that adapts device models to real devices
+## Step 3: Create licenses for the devices to connection

-Device templates, which play as the adaptor between device models and real devices, mainly define the communication protocol and mapping relationship between the data acquisition point and device model point.
+To enable a device to connect to the EnOS™ cloud through MQTT protocol, you'll need to create a license, which defines properties of the connections allowed, themes to publish/subscribe, and access policies.

-Use the **Templates** function to create templates for your devices.
+Use the **Asset Management > Device Connections** function to create the license and relevant configuration.
+For more information, see [Creating device connection](creating_mqtt_connection.md).

-## Step 4: Configure the device connection
+## Step 4: Configure the physical devices with connection credentials

-Use the **Device Connection** function to define the connnection parameters for the your devices.
+The major procedure is as follows:

+1. From the **Device Connections**, click the license that you created to show the list of connections under the license.
+2. click the **Edit** icon for a connection and note the **Connection name** and **Connection key**.
+3. Configure the physical device with the connection credentials that you noted in 2.

+The device can then connect to the MQTT broker by presenting the credentials.
+The device is authenticates through the credentials and authorized through the definition of the license.

+## Step 5：Configure the data transmission format for devices

+When a device uploads data through the MQTT protocol, you need to configure the data transceiving format at the device end.